-Conversion from Contract to Career Appointment: If a contract position was openly recruited (through the HR Talent Acquisition) at the onset of the appointment, then the conversion can be made without further recruitment.
+Conversion from Contract to Career Appointment: If a contract position went through an open recruitment (via TAM / HR Talent Acquisition) at the onset of the appointment, then the conversion can be made without further recruitment.
 The Talent Acquisition unit in Human Resources must be consulted in situations like this and an update to the job description, via Job Builder, would be necessary to reflect the change in appointment type.

-Reclassifying a Contract: (NEW) If a department wishes to make significant changes to the duties of a contract position that warrant a different classification, they must submit a reclass proposal via Job Builder to have the JD reviewed and approved.
-Upon approval of the JD, the department must request changes to the position in UCPath and then submit a ServiceNow ticket to have the employment contract reviewed (HR ServiceNow portal > Human Resources > Talent Acquisition Services).
-Attach the approved job description and the completed and signed employment contract to the ServiceNow ticket.
+Reclassifying a Contract: If a department wishes to make significant changes to the duties of a contract position which warrant a reclassification to a different title, they must submit a reclassification action via Job Builder for Compensation's review and approval.
+Once approved, the department then updates the position information in UCPath, so that it aligns with the revised job description.
+Then the department submits a ServiceNow ticket to have the employment contract reviewed (HR ServiceNow portal > Human Resources >Talent Acquisition Services).
+The approved JD and the completed and signed employment contract should be attached to the ServiceNow ticket.